Florida Court Records

 While the Florida Department of Corrections (FDC) provides online access to non-confidential and non-exempted information on felony convicts in its custody, interested persons are allowed to request official copies of an inmate record.
 FDC provides this certified copy on request following the state’s public records law and s.945.10 of the state’s statute.
 However, in line with the same statutes, only redacted Florida inmate records are provided based on a review of confidential and exempted information.
 Note, FDC furnishes the requestor with a cost estimate before fulfilling the order.
 Typically, it costs 15 cents per one-sided page and 20 cents for each two-sided page while copies are certified at $1 per page.
 Other costs may be added depending on the type and volume of requests.

-When the request is of an active inmate, the interested person must submit the written order to the facility where the person is currently housed.
+When the request is of an active inmate, inquirers are advised to submit the written order to the facility where the person is currently housed.
 Alternatively and for other types of inmate records, requestors may use the electronic public records request center on the FDC website.
 Requestors for inmate records may create a registered account on the webpage before completing a request.
 Equally, a request may be submitted via the center anonymously.
 Ensure to provide relevant information on the subject as much as possible to facilitate timely completion of the request.

 To obtain certified records for inmates held in county jails in Florida, address the request to the sheriff’s office or correctional institution operating such facilities.
 For example, requests for Broward County jail inmates are to the Sheriff’s Office at 2601 West Broward Boulevard or the Main Jail Bureau at 555 SouthEast 1st Avenue, both in Fort Lauderdale.
 For Miami-Dade inmate records, requests may be completed online or addressed to the director of Corrections and Rehabilitation at: